CARV-ICS-FORTH/knot/docs/technical.rst

 SSO service
 -----------

-Karvdash implements an OAuth 2.0/OpenID Connect provider, which allows third-party services to request verification of users' identitities via standard protocols.
+Karvdash implements an OAuth 2.0/OpenID Connect provider, which allows third-party services to request verification of users' identities via standard protocols.
 Note that OAuth 2.0/OpenID provides only authentication information and it is up to the connecting service to define what users are authorized to do, based on their identities (i.e., username, email, etc.).
-In addition to the integration with Vouch Proxy for authenticating users to services started by the dashboard, Karvdash also acts as an identity provider to `Argo Workflows <https://argoproj.github.io/workflows>`_.
+In addition to the integration with Vouch Proxy for authenticating users to services started by the dashboard, Karvdash also acts as an identity provider to `JupyterHub <https://jupyter.org/hub>`_ and `Argo Workflows <https://argoproj.github.io/workflows>`_.
 Moreover, Karvdash configures appropriate authorization directives in Argo Workflows, so each user will be allowed to access resources in the corresponding Karvdash-defined namespace.

 Registry gateway
 ----------------